giantswarm/backstage/docs/development.md

 To start both backend and frontent at the same time, execute

     yarn dev

+> If using `yarn dev` you must load the environment variables from the `.env` file separately.

 Note that it can take a bit after launch until Backstage has processed the entire catalog data.